gogetdata/ggd-recipes/docs/source/uninstall.rst

 [:ref:`Click here to return to the home page <home-page>`]

-ggd uninstall is used to uninstall a ggd package from your local machine.
+:code:`ggd uninstall` is used to uninstall ggd package(s) from your local conda environment that has been installed by ggd.
 It ensures a correct uninstall of the data package along with removal of additional files created during installation.

     .. note::